 The terrorist attacks of Sept.
 11, 2001 were carried out by al-Qaeda terrorists who hijacked passenger jets.
-That's the official version endorsed by the U.S. government, anyway.
-But a number of celebrities have refused to back the official story.
+That’s the official version endorsed by the U.S. government and the international community, anyway.
+But a number of celebrities have resisted backing the official story.

-The former "Cheers" star is part of a group that calls itself Actors and Artists for 9/11 Truth.
-This group claims that the official 9/11 Commission failed to investigate fully the attacks and that the government has offered untrue or misleading information.
+The former “Cheers” star is part of a group that calls itself Actors and Artists for 9/11 Truth.
+This group has claimed that the official 9/11 Commission failed to investigate fully the attacks and that the government has offered untrue or misleading information.

 “We’re lied to about a number of things,” the French star said of 9/11.
 (She later expressed regret for her remarks.)